Can Osteopaths contribute to the rehabilitation process of running injuries?

 Source (SMA)

 To achieve your optimal performance it is important to find the right balance.
 It is repetitive and demanding so injuries are common.
-In this blog we have outlined some of the most common running injuries and how we can help.
-This is just one of many conditions that our osteopaths in London can help with.
+In this blog, we outline some of the most common running injuries and how we can help.
+This is just one of many conditions that our Osteopaths can help with.

 Runners Knee or Anterior Knee Pain